 - Replace dish detergent with Branch Basics Dishwasher Tablets.
 Note: All Dishwashing Tablets should be kept out of the reach of children.
 They look like a piece of candy and something good to eat!

 We discuss this topic at length in: Why Non-Toxic Dishwashing Is So Important.

 This list is a great place to start in detoxifying your home of the most toxic and dangerous household cleaners and chemicals.
 Check out this article for more tools to help you become your own product advocate!

-If you’re interested in learning more and taking it a step further, be sure to check out our free Toss The Toxins online course.
-Here, our co-founder Marilee, takes you through the home detox process step-by-step, category by category—from cleaning products to foods, personal care products, and more, including tips on the best non-toxic replacements, safe and responsible disposal, and much more.
+If you’re interested in learning more and taking it a step further, be sure to check out our Toss The Toxins online course.
+In the course, our co-founders take you through the home detox process step-by-step, category by category—from cleaning products to foods, personal care products, and more, including tips on the best non-toxic replacements, safe and responsible disposal, and much more.